Hybrid vs Combustion: Which Car Should You Buy?

 Hybrid car cons

-• Annual maintenance is more expensive overall
+• Annual maintenance is slightly more expensive overall

 • When the battery dies on longer journeys, the car becomes much less fuel efficient than a 'cleaner' modern combustion engine